 The National Development Plan (NDP) observed that the proportion of South Africans living in rural areas has fallen by about 10 percentage points since 1994.
 Today, about 60 percent of the population lives in urban areas and slightly more than half of the poor lives in cities.
 By 2030, about 70 percent of people are likely to be living in urban areas.
 Gauteng and cities of eThekwini and Cape Town are the fastest growing city-regions, with implications for planning and delivery of basic services (South Africa, 2012).
 With regard to building safer communities, the NDP recognises that when people feel unsafe it makes it harder for them to develop their capabilities, pursue their personal goals and to take part in social and economic activity (South Africa, 2012).
 Fire services is one of the essential public service which plays a critical role in making communities safer place to live.

 Fire kills.
 Preventing fires saves lives and reduces injuries.
 Currently too many fire services especially from resource poor municipalities are struggling to provide sustainable and cost-effective fire services.
-The number of lives lost and injuries sustained as a result of fires is alarming.
-Statistics South Africa in its analysis of the cause of death in South Africa based on Death Certificates records attributes 2 241 deaths to smoke, fire and flames in 2009 alone which indicates that more work is required by all stakeholders led by government to deal with fires and reduce the number of death and injuries as a result of fires.
+The number of lives lost and injuries sustained because of fires is alarming.
+A report by the FPASA on fire deaths by sector for the year 2015 revealed that 436 people lost their lives due to fires and that around 50% of the deaths (i.e. 219) are occurring in informal dwellings.
 South Africa has one of the highest levels of death and disability from injury in the world (Department of Health, 2012).
-As highlighted in figure 1 below, fires contributes seven percent to the injury mortality in the country:
+As highlighted in Figure 1 below, fires contribute seven percent to the injury mortality in the country: